Dental Assistant FAQs

 Just about all Dental Assistants work in a Dentist’s office, under the supervision of a Dentist.
 They may also work closely with other members of the Dental Healthcare team, such as Dental Hygienists.

 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Dental Assistant program.
+Here at Dorsey Schools, we offer career services assistance to all completers of the Dental Assistant program, however, job placement is not guaranteed by Dorsey Schools.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of dental assistants is projected to grow 18% from 2014 to 2024, which is much faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of dental assistants is projected to grow 4.4% from 2014 to 2024.b
+It is worth noting though that according to the U.S. Department of Labor Bureau of Labor Statistics, the projected job growth for Dental Assistants from 2016-2026 is 19%, which is much faster than average for all occupations. a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of dental assistants is projected to grow 4.4% from 2014 to 2024.b

 How much can I expect to make as a Dental Assistant?